baxhen/Typescript-Course/README.md

 ### Description

-#### basic uses of types in objects, arrays, tuples, functions and classes.
+#### basic uses of types in objects, arrays, tuples, functions, Generics classes and functions.

 ## Maps